-The Safest Countries in Africa (RANKED)
+The Safest Countries in Africa 2024 (RANKED)

 African countries are diverse, offering travellers a variety of stunning scenery, from golden beaches to snowy mountains, thick jungle to vast deserts.
 There are plenty of things to see and do, in bustling, vibrant cities and quieter, calmer rural areas.

-For many travellers, safety can be a concern when travelling to Africa.
+For many people, safety can be a concern when travelling to Africa.
 Some countries have high crime rates, with a reputation for targeting tourists.
 At the same time, many countries in Africa are noted for their friendly and welcoming approach to foreigners.

 If you’re travelling to Africa or are planning your next trip, contact Expatriate Group for your travel insurance.
 We cover all nationalities travelling nearly anywhere in the world, giving you peace of mind while you’re abroad.